Bentley Flying Spur saloon review

 - Optional safety kit

-Power comes from the latest version of Bentley's iconic 6.0-litre W12 twin-turbocharged petrol engine, with 626bhp smoothly deployed by an eight-speed automatic gearbox.
-It has a deep enough well of torque to hurl the Flying Spur from 0-62mph in 3.7 seconds and on to 207mph, with a relentless surge similar to that of an electric sports car.
+Power for top-of-the-range versions comes from the latest version of Bentley's iconic 6.0-litre W12 twin-turbocharged petrol engine, with 626bhp smoothly deployed by an eight-speed automatic gearbox.
+It has a deep enough torque reserve to hurl the Flying Spur from 0-62mph in 3.7 seconds and on to 207mph, with a relentless surge similar to that of an electric sports car.
 It's almost silent between 30 and 40mph.
-A smaller V8 petrol and even a plug-in hybrid are expected later on.
+Alternatively, if you feel the need to make an environmental statement from the luxury of your Bentley’s cabin, a plug-in hybrid (PHEV) version is also available with a turbocharged 2.9-litre V6 and an electric motor producing 536bhp.
+It’s still good enough for a 0-62mph time of around 4.1 seconds and a top speed of 177mph, while offering a reasonable pure-electric range of around 25 miles.

 The interior is largely shared with the Bentley Continental GT, so along with the flawless quality of wooden veneers and finest leather quilted upholstery, technology also takes a big step in the right direction.
 A triangular centre panel rotates to life to reveal a hidden infotainment screen, while an LED stripe illuminates the interior at night.
 Back seat passengers get to enjoy electrically adjustable leather seats and individual screens to provide entertainment and Internet access.